slackapi/python-slack-sdk/README.rst

 Additional Information
 ********************************************************************************************
-For a comprehensive method information and usage examples, see the `full documentation`_.
+For comprehensive method information and usage examples, see the `full documentation`_.